 My work focuses on German literature and intellectual history of the 18th-20th centuries.
-I'm especially interested in intersections between literature, philosophy, and religion; in pacifism in the context of World War One; and in translation studies.
-I'm also a co-founder of Hunter’s Academic Center for Excellence in Research and Teaching (ACERT).
+I'm interested in intersections between literature, philosophy, and religion; in World War One and the German Revolution; and in translation studies.
+I'm a co-founder of Hunter’s Academic Center for Excellence in Research and Teaching (ACERT).

 BA Rutgers University (1998)